 - There is a special stool test that detects for signs of cancer (not just blood) in your bowel movements.

-If any of these tests are positive, then you will need a colonoscopy to evaluate this further, or you can skip all the preliminary tests all together and go straight to having a colonoscopy once every 10 years.
+If any of these tests are positive, then you will need a colonoscopy for further evaluation.
+You can skip all the preliminary tests all together and go straight to having a colonoscopy once every 10 years.
 The advantage to the colonoscopy is that it, not only detects colon cancers, but it also can prevent cancer by finding pre-cancerous tumors and removing them before they even turn into cancers.

-A colonoscopy is special procedure that is scheduled by your doctor.
+Your doctor will schedule your colonoscopy.
 You generally only have to take one day off of work to have it done.
 It involves drinking a special liquid that cleans out your intestines and allows for the operator to see the inside of your colon clearly.
-The colonoscopy is completed while you are under sedation (you are mostly asleep for the duration of the test).
-The operator inserts the special instrument with a camera on the end into your anus, and it is gently advanced around your large intestine.
-The operator will note any abnormality and remove it or take a tissue sample to be analyzed in the lab.
-Once the procedure is complete, you are allowed to return home the same day and are generally feeling back to normal by the following day.
+You are under sedation (you are mostly asleep) for the duration of the colonoscopy.
+The operator inserts a special instrument with a camera on the end into your anus and it is gently advanced around your large intestine.
+Any abnormalities will be removed or a tissue sample will be taken to be analyzed in the lab.
+You are allowed to return home the same day once the procedure is complete.
+You are generally feeling back to normal by the following day.